cardano-foundation/CIPs/CIP-????/README.md

 # Rational

-The threats and recommendations listed here are the result of consultation among cyber security experts, financial experts, game theory experts, and Voltaire workshop attendees which included developoers, stake pool operators, representatives from IOG, Cardano Foundation and Emurgo, memebers of Project Catalyst, and Cardano community members at large.
+The threats and recommendations listed here are the result of consultation among cyber security experts, financial experts, game theory experts, and Voltaire workshop attendees which included developers, stake pool operators, representatives from IOG, Cardano Foundation and Emurgo, members of Project Catalyst, and Cardano community members at large.

 # Path to active

-This CIP will be ready for active when concurrence is established by the Cardano communities of practice for each threat and recommenation listed in this CIP.
+This CIP will be ready for active when concurrence is established by the Cardano communities of practice for each threat and recommendation listed in this CIP.

 # Copyright